Monks (media company): Formation and early years

-The company was founded in Hilversum, The Netherlands in January 2001 as "MediaMonks B.V." by Terrence de Kat, Wesley ter Haar, and Gin Roberscheuten.
+The company was founded in Hilversum, the Netherlands in January 2001 as "MediaMonks B.V." by Terrence de Kat, Wesley ter Haar, and Gin Roberscheuten.

 Since then the company's head office had been based in Hilversum.
 First in an illegal basement, dug under Grand Hotel Gooiland, later in a space that was previously used for a cannabis-growing operation (and hence still had the massive steel bars on the windows to deter theft, giving the offices an industrial look).

-Eventually that location was outgrown, and MediaMonks rented multiple floors of the prestigious building called "Silverpoint" for the more than 100 monks at this point.
+Eventually that location was outgrown, and MediaMonks rented multiple floors of a building called "Silverpoint" in the same city for the more than 100 'monks' (employees) at that point.

-Victor Knaap joined the company in 2003 as "Sales Monk" and would manage it as CEO from 2004 until 2018, at first acquiring a 15% share in the company, but later an equal 25% to the other three owners.
+Victor Knaap joined the company in 2003, as "Sales Monk" and would manage it as CEO from 2004 until 2018, at first acquiring a 15% share in the company, but later an equal 25% to the other three owners.

 Monks joined the Society of Digital Agencies (SoDA) in 2012, with Ter Haar serving as chairman of that collective today.
 Monks won 23 Lions at Cannes, including one for the Universal Typeface Experiment in 2014.

 Acquisition by S4Capital

 In July 2018, S4Capital plc purchased Monks for $350 million.

 The company's head office was moved to London, United Kingdom.

 In 2018, S4 Capital acquired data and digital media firm, MightyHive for $150 million.
 MediaMonks and MightyHive were later merged under the combined Media.Monks brand.

 The former "Head Creative of Film", who quit and sold his shares in the company at the end of 2017 (more than 6 months before the acquisition by S4Capital), sued the company in August 2019.
 He argued that had he known about the upcoming acquisition, he would not have decided to quit.
 The lawsuit was settled in December 2019.